Wondermondo 🢖 World 🢖 Wonders of Antarctica and Subantarctic islands 🢖 Wonders of New Zealand 🢖 Wonders of the Antipodes Islands

-Described wonders of Antipodes Islands
+Wonders of the Antipodes Islands

 Antipodes Islands are rarely visited remote islands south-east from New Zealand.
 They are not accessible to general visitors due to strict nature conservation regime.

 The Atlas of Remote Islands, Judith Schalansky’s beautiful and deeply personal account of the islands that have held a place in her heart throughout her lifelong love of cartography, has captured the imaginations of readers everywhere.
-Using historic events and scientific reports as a springboard, she creates a story around each island: fantastical, inscrutable stories, mixtures of fact and imagination that produce worlds for the reader to explore.
+Using historic events and scientific reports as a springboard, she creates a story around each island: fantastical, inscrutable stories, mixtures of fact, and imagination that produce worlds for the reader to explore.

 New Zealand: The Ultimate New Zealand Travel Guide By A Traveler For A Traveler: The Best Travel Tips; Where To Go, What To See And Much More

 Congratulations!
 You’ve found The Ultimate Portable and Informative Travel Guide To New Zealand.